Renew & Restore Detox Kit

 Any one of these complications may stop you (even temporarily) from receiving or showing kindness.
 Being aware of your circumstances is the first way to counteract these (hopefully temporary) stops on your kindness journey.

 The effects of kindness and mental health care are connected.
 Mental health happens on a continuum that ranges from mental illness and languishing to mental wellness and flourishing.
+Our wellness retreats help give you the tools to achieve emotional well-being and mental clarity, allowing kindness to naturally develop within.
 No matter where you sit on that continuum, kindness and compassion have the ability to lift you toward flourishing—a state that is commonly described as one where you feel happy, engaged, energized, and satisfied with life.
 This might be why volunteering and philanthropy feel so good.
 Being kind helps you to feel good and boosts your mood.

 Kindness begins with you.
 Then it involves another which turns the “me” to “we.”
 Soon the "we’s" affect the community.
 Consider listening to the WBUR podcast called Kind World.
 Each episode shares a story that reminds listeners how a simple act of kindness changes the lives of both the individual being kind and the recipient.
 The ripple here also includes the listeners who are influenced simply by hearing stories of kindness.